US-ILC REPRESENTS IN ALL 50 STATES

 Humanitarian Reinstatement

-Humanitarian reinstatement is an immigration relief that the USCIS may provide to a beneficiary when a sponsoring family member passes…
+Humanitarian reinstatement is an immigration relief that USCIS may provide to a beneficiary when a sponsoring family member passes…

-Humanitarian reinstatement is an immigration relief that the USCIS may provide to a beneficiary when a sponsoring family member passes away while their permanent residence case is still pending.
+Humanitarian reinstatement is an immigration relief that USCIS may provide to a beneficiary when a sponsoring family member passes away while their permanent residence case is still pending.
 Generally, the death of a petitioner would result in the cancellation of the petition they filed on behalf of a relative.
 However, a humanitarian reinstatement allows a beneficiary to continue the permanent residence process.

 What are the requirements for humanitarian reinstatement?